pybuilder/pybuilder.github.io/documentation/manual.md

 ### Dependency Injecting

-*pybuilder* supports dependency injection for tasks based on parameters.
+*PyBuilder* supports dependency injection for tasks based on parameters.
 The following parameters can be used to receive components:
 <dl>
   <dt>logger</dt>